 Why doesn’t the sound on my Samsung phone work anymore?

+Is the sound on your Samsung phone no longer working?
 When you watch a movie but don’t hear any sound, or apparently received a call but didn’t get through, it can be quite irritating.
 Nowadays, we use our Samsung phones not only for calling and texting, but also for all kinds of multimedia applications.
 In 9 out of 10 uses, it is useful to hear sound from your Samsung.
-So when this is not the case, there could be a number of causes.
+If the sound does not work, there could be a number of causes.
 In this blog, we are going to discuss via the following points why there is no more sound coming from your Samsung phone.

 - Check your Samsung’s volume and sound settings